List of World Series Hockey players

 This is a list players signed to play in the World Series Hockey, which was scheduled to commence play on 17 December 2011 but was later postponed to 29 February 2012.

 The players for the eight teams will be finalized 28 November based on the draft system.

 The draft consisted of 24 Rounds where a team picked one player in each round.
-Each Team has a minimum of 22 and a maximum of 25 Players (including the Captain) with a maximum of 6 Non-Indian Players, a minimum of 4 Local Players from their Territory and a minimum of 4 Indian Youth Players.
+Each Team has a minimum of 22 and a maximum of 25 Players (including the Captain) with a maximum of 6 Non-Indian Players, a minimum of 4 local players from their territory and a minimum of 4 Indian Youth Players.

 A second draft was held on 10 February 2012.
-Among the notable picks, Canadian captain Ken Pereira was chosen by Pune Strykers while Australian Mark Harris and Indian Hamza Mujtaba got selected by Chennai Cheetahs.
-South African Olympian Clyde Abraham was picked by Mumbai Marines while Gagan Ajit Singh, the ace Indian striker, will make his comeback into hockey with Sher-e-Punjab.
+Among the notable picks, Canadian captain Ken Pereira was chosen by Pune Strykers while Australian Mark Harris and Indian Hamza Mujtaba was selected by the Chennai Cheetahs.
+South African Olympian Clyde Abraham was picked by Mumbai Marines while Gagan Ajit Singh, the Indian striker, will make his comeback into hockey with Sher-e-Punjab.